marsgroves/CYBERSECURITY/Linux/LinuxSystemsAdmin.md

 3. Force passwords to expire every 90 days.

     - Command to to set each new user's password to expire in 90 days.

+     - Command to set each new user's password to expire in 90 days (include all five users: